vmware/vic/doc/user_doc/vic_installation/networks.md

 ## Bridge Network ##
 The network or networks that container VMs use to communicate with each other.
 Each VCH requires a unique bridge network.
 The bridge network is a port group on a distributed virtual switch.

-**IMPORTANT**: Do not use the bridge network for any other VM workloads.
-The bridge network should not use DHCP.
+**IMPORTANT**: Do not use the bridge network for any other VM workloads, or as a bridge for more than one VCH.

 You define the bridge networks by setting the `--bridge-network` option when you run `vic-machine create`.
 For  more detailed information about bridge networks, see the section on the `--bridge-network` option in [VCH Deployment Options](vch_installer_options.md#bridge).

 Container application developers can also use `docker network create` to create additional bridge networks.
 These networks are represented by the User-Created Bridge Network in the image above.
+Additional bridge networks are created by IP address segregation and are not new port groups.
 You can define a range of IP addresses that additional bridge networks can use by defining the `bridge-network-range` option when you run `vic-machine create`.
 For  more detailed information about  how to set bridge network ranges, see the section on the [`bridge-network-range` option](vch_installer_options.md#bridge-range).

-Finally, container developers can create isolated networks that containers can only use to communicate with other containers by specifying `--isolated` when they run `docker network create`.
-These isolated networks are not connected to either the bridge or any other network, or to the VCH.

 <a name="container"></a>
 ## Container Networks ##

 Networks for container VMs to use for external communication when container developers run `docker run` or `docker create` with the `--net` option.
+Container communication on these networks does not route through the VCH, as is the case with port forwarding via the bridge network.
+In this way, you can remove the VCH endpoint VM as a single-point-of-failure for network traffic.

 You can share one network alias between multiple containers.
 For  more detailed information about setting up container networks, see the sections on the `container-network-xxx` options in [Virtual Container Host Deployment Options](vch_installer_options.md#container-network).